 When it comes time to pot an old Chinese elm bonsai, make sure you use one that has good soil and prepare the container well.
 The best way would be as follows: fill in any empty spaces between stones or pebbles with added moss just before placing your plant inside; then add half-andhalf into three parts water so there are no crocodile tears when watering futuregrowth out of fear he’ll drown if placed on his own two feet again!

 Once your plant has grown enough to where you can’t see any more roots developing, it is time for a potting soil upgrade.
-Fill each container about 1/3 of the way full with fresh top quality growing mix and tamp down firmly around all sides so that there are no air pockets or borrows between bark mulch before planting out again using these newly finish containers as well!
+Fill each container about 1/3 of the way full with fresh top quality growing mix and tamp down firmly around all sides so that there are no air pockets or borrows between bark mulch before planting out again using these newly finish containers as well.
+It will increase your bonsai trunk.

 The elm bonsai in this article was originally grown as an outdoor tree.
 It’s been potting and repotting many times, but now that it is old enough to be considered a “bonsai” (a Japanese term for any plant arrangement), there are some special care requirements which you should know!